Non-uniqueness of the homotopy class of bounded curvature paths: The S-Lemma

-In this section we prove a crucial result.
-In order to establish that embedded bounded curvature paths in $\Omega$ do not escape, we prove that these paths do not have boundary tangent points.
-Once we exclude the existence of boundary tangent points on embedded bounded curvature paths in $\Omega$ we can prove the existence of non-trivial homotopy classes of bounded curvature paths.

-The S-Theorem gives a method for characterizing paths in $\Omega$ via the turning map and its extremals.
-By contrast, the latter also gives an important property that only paths not in $\Omega$ satisfy.
-Of special relevance will be the existence of {\it maximal inflection points} together with the results already developed about the diameter of $\Omega$.
+The S-Lemma gives a method for characterizing paths in $\Omega\subset \mathbb R^2$ via the turning map and its extremals.
+Of special relevance will be the existence of {\it maximal inflection points} and their relation with curvature and the diameter of $\Omega$.

-The definition of turning map played an important role in the classification of minimal length elements in spaces whose elements have a prescribed winding number (compare \cite{paperb}).
-Consider the exponential map $\exp: {\mathbb R} \rightarrow {\mathbb S}^1$.